 Modification for pigeon pose – stretches the outer hips/glutes & inner thigh muscles.

 Stretches hamstrings, lower back.
-Place block between legs & rest head on block as a modification.
+Place a block between legs & rest head on block as a modification.

 Seated Cat’s cradle stretch

 Stretches tensor fascia latae & glute medius – make sure to pull knee into chest before externally rotating your leg (creates more space in your hip joint) to cradle it + also flex your foot.
 Gently rock leg from side to side.